Deaod/VoteSys/README.md

 If true, candidates that no longer have any votes for them get retained.
 If false, candidates with no votes disappear from the list.

 Defaults to false.

-#### MultiRoundGameModes

-List of game modes that are played over multiple rounds with restarts in between.
-You can specify either the full name of the gamemode class (Package.ClassName), or just the name of the class.

-VoteSys will not detect end of game until `bDontRestart` is set to `True` on the GameInfo object.

-List contains "Botpack.Assault" by default.

 #### MinimumRepeatDistance